Everything you need to know about endometriosis

 Endometriosis can cause infertility

 How is endometriosis linked to infertility?
-No specific mechanism has been identified to explain this link although several mechanisms have been proposed.
-Obviously, scarring or tissue destruction has occurred, the normal anatomical relationships between the ovary and fallopian tube may be altered, preventing egg release and pick-up from the ovary to the tube.
+Scientists still are not sure of the exact relationship between endometriosis and infertility, although several theories have been proposed.
+Obviously, scarring around the ovary and fallopian tube may prevent the normal release of an egg and pick-up from the ovary to the fallopian tube.
 In some women, the normal fluids that promote cell-to-cell communication, called cytokines, interleukins, prostaglandins and proteases, may be present in abnormal amounts which then promotes inflammation or hinders the events that must occur in the proper sequence for normal fertilization and implantation.
 Other theories suggest egg and embryo quality may be impaired or that the normal endometrium in the proper location may be less receptive or not express the right receptors at the right time.

-Among women who present with chronic pain, the likelihood that endometriosis is present is 30-80%.
+What is the best way to manage endometriosis?
+Among women who present with chronic pelvic pain, the likelihood that endometriosis is present is 30-80%.
 Management strategies depend on the fertility goals of the patient.
-Neither medical nor surgical management (nor a combination of the two) improves (or decreases) the chances of conception with fertility therapy for women with Stage I-II (minimal-mild) disease.
-Since infertile women with Stages III-IV (moderate to severe) endometriosis have somewhat lower chances of conception with fertility therapy compared to women without endometriosis, they often need more organized and aggressive treatment to ultimately succeed.
+Studies show that women with mild endometriosis (Stage I-II) don’t benefit from medical or surgical management.
+But women with Stages III-IV (moderate to severe) endometriosis have somewhat lower chances of conception and often need more organized and aggressive fertility treatment to ultimately succeed.
 In vitro fertilization has become a powerful and effective tool for women with endometriosis as it maximizes the chance of successful conception.

 For women struggling with pain and infertility, treatment options and the chances of successful conception have never been better than they are today.
-Even though many questions about the true causes and pathological mechanisms of endometriosis remain unanswered, the majority of women plagued with this problem are able to lead healthy lives and complete their families as desired.
+Even though many questions about the true causes and pathological mechanisms of endometriosis remain unanswered, the majority of women suffering with endometriosis are able to lead healthy lives and complete their families as desired.
 Contact our fertility specialists to discuss your chances of pregnancy with endometriosis.